Skip to main content

 Obsidian with project sidebar, competitor positioning canvas, and graph view

-With the pipeline in place, you get stage folders, templates (e.g. competitor positioning canvas), and a graph of linked notes—all usable as context for Cursor.
+With the pipeline in place, you get stage folders, templates, and a graph of linked notes.

 #

-Open the vault folder as the workspace in Cursor (File → Open Folder).
+Open the vault folder as your workspace in the editor or assistant of your choice.
 One thing is important: this pipeline does not write code.
-Everything stays in markdown—notes, roadmaps, PRDs, research.
-Those markdown notes are the source of truth; later, when you switch to implementation, you can point your IDE or coding agents at this vault so they have full project context.
-The pipeline is for thinking, planning, and research; code lives elsewhere.
+Everything stays in Markdown—notes, roadmaps, PRDs, research.
+Those Markdown notes are the source of truth; later, when you switch to implementation, you can point your IDE or coding agents at this vault so they have full project context.

-The installed .cursor directory contains rules, skills, and agents that make that workflow consistent.
+The assistant-facing config files contain rules, skills, and agents that make that workflow consistent.

 Rules